 My mother ran in my room.
 She was agitated.
 I must have bothered her, or disturbed her with my nonsense once again.

-Honey, she always began her sentences towards me with honey.
-My mother then began to explain to me that if this was about my closet door again that she would be extremely angry with me.
+“Honey.”
+She always began her sentences towards me with “honey.”
+My mother then began to explain to me that if this was about my closet door again then she would be extremely angry with me.

 BANG!
 BANG!
 BANG!

 Not again!
 Why can’t it stop?
 Why am I such a baby?
 I thought to myself, questioning my own sanity.
 The cable box read 1:42.
 I did not want to call my mother again just to be made a fool of.
 Just to have her show me that there’s nothing to be afraid of.
 But I couldn’t help myself; I needed to call her.
 I needed to be reassured again.

 I couldn’t.
 I couldn’t open my mouth nor could I make a noise.
 I could not move; I was numb.
 It could have been fear, but this had never happened to me before.

 Another noise.
 This time it wasn’t a knock.
 Instead, a creak.